Signatures of dephasing by mirror-symmetry breaking in weak-antilocalization magnetoresistance across the topological transition in Pb$_{1-x}$Sn$_{x}$Se: Magnetoresistance in weak magnetic fields: experiment vs. theory

 Interestingly and crucially for this work, we find the existence of low-field temperature-dependent positive MR in all epilayers regardless of their composition.
 Except for PbSe, this MR dominates only in the diffusive regime, $l \ll l_B$, where $l$ is the mean free path and $l_B$ is the magnetic length.
 According to the theory developed here, we assign this MR to the Berry phase quantization brought about by symmetries rather than by a non-trivial character of the topological phase.
 In particular, the mirror symmetry leads to WAL even if time-reversal symmetry is slightly broken.
 Within this scenario, and by noting that we expect the phase coherence length $l_{\phi}$ to be greater than the film thickness $d = 50$\,nm, the MR is described by the HLN theory in the limit $l_{\phi} \gg l_{\text{so}}$, where $l_{\text{so}}$ is the spin diffusion length limited be spin-orbit interactions, corresponding to the HLN prefactor $\alpha = -1/2$ \cite{Hikami1980}, as given in Eq.~\ref{maineq:hln_eff} for $l_g \rightarrow \infty$.
-In our case, as shown in Fig.~\ref{fig:MR}d, MR for all epilayers can be fitted by the one-channel formula, treating $l_{\phi}(T)$, as the only fitting parameter.
-This means that $l_{\phi}$ is longer than length scales characterizing scattering between subbands and valleys (including surface ones in the topological case) as well as between $n$ and $p$-type layers.
+In our case, as shown in Fig.~\ref{fig:MR}(d) and in supplemental Fig.~S8 \cite{SM} for the full set of the films, magnetoconductance for all epilayers can be fitted by the one-channel formula, treating $l_{\phi}(T)$, as the only fitting parameter.
+This means that $l_{\phi}$ is longer than length scales characterizing scattering between subbands and valleys (including surface ones in the topological case) \cite{Garate:2012_PRB,Fukuyama:1980_PTPS} as well as between $n$ and $p$-type layers.
 Alternatively, and more probably, because of short length scales characterizing the $p$-type region, the corresponding WAL or WL MR is shifted to a high field region, so the low field features are solely due to electrons residing closer to the outer surface.
 It is important recalling that if only one of the parallel layers shows MR, the one channel formula remains valid \cite{Garate:2012_PRB}.
-As shown in Supplementary Information, by fitting the data to the full HLN formula we find $l_{\text{so}} \approx l$, which substantiates our conjecture that in our case WAL MR stems from the Berry phase quantization, and not from a sequence of spin rotations in a varying spin-orbit field resulting in $l_{\text{so}} \gg l$.
+As shown in Ref.\,\onlinecite{SM}, Sec.\,S7, by fitting the magnetoconductance data to the full HLN formula we find $l_{\text{so}} \approx l$, which substantiates our conjecture that in our case WAL MR stems from the Berry phase quantization, and not from a sequence of spin rotations in a varying spin-orbit field resulting in $l_{\text{so}} \gg l$.
+For comparison, we collected in Ref.\,\onlinecite{SM}, Sec.\,S8 the values of $l_{\phi}(T)$ determined previously for various topological insulators and topological crystalline insulators, the latter data are similar to our results on the both sides of the topological phase transition.